 When the capital per worker ratio is high, the investment to increase capital per worker has a relatively small effect.
 That is the case in developed countries.

-On the other side, for developing countries, where capital per worker ratio is low, increased capital investment will contribute more significantly to output than in developed countries.
+On the other hand, in developing countries, where the capital per worker ratio is low, increased capital investment will contribute more significantly to output than in developed countries.

 For this reason, developed countries should not rely on capital investment but encourage technological progress.
-Advances in technology resulted in an outward shift in the production function.
-That enables them to produce greater output with the same amount of labor and capital.
+Advances in technology resulted in an outward shift in the production function, enabling them to produce greater output with the same amount of labor and capital.

 This model shows you how important physical capital investment and technology is to a country’s long-term economic growth.